MV-AGUSTA BRUTALE 1000 RR (2020 - on) Review

 Value vs rivalsNext up: Equipment

 Is it worth ten grand more than an Aprilia Tuono V4 1100 Factory?
 Of course not.
 Nor is it as well rounded and accomplished as a Ducati Streetfighter V4 S or new KTM 1290 Super Duke R, but for the ultimate in showy, super naked decadence the MV Agusta will be right up your strada, if you’ve got cash to splash.
+Other, cheaper options also include Yamaha's MT-10, which start at £16,398 less (2021 prices).

 How do the MV Agusta's rivals stack up?
 Check out our video shoot-out below: